Derived $p$-adic heights and the leading coefficient of the Bertolini--Darmon--Prasanna $p$-adic $L$-function: Introduction

 \subsection{Acknowledgements}

 This work began at the APAW Collaborative Research Workshop held at the University of Oregon in the summer of 2022.
 The authors would like to thank the organisers of this workshop, and especially Ellen Eischen, for creating such a stimulating and thought-provoking event.
-We would also like to thank Takamichi Sano for sending us a copy of his recent preprint and for a number of helpful exchanges.
+We would also like to thank Takamichi Sano for sending us a copy of his recent preprint and for a number of helpful exchanges, and the anonymous referee for some useful comments and suggestions.

 During the preparation of this paper, F.C. was partially supported by the NSF grant DMS-2101458, C.-Y.H. was partially supported by Agence Nationale de Recherche ANR-18-CE40-0029 in the project \textit{Galois representations, automorphic forms and their L-functions (GALF)}, D.K. was partially supported by a PIMS postdoctoral fellowship, and Z.L. was partially supported by the NSF grant DMS-2001527.